A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Introduction

-Nonetheless, this problem is further exacerbated, as the adversary's behavior may not always be consistent and is dictated by the context of interaction; for example, the adversaries magnitude of attack on a particular time slot, available power, energy constraints, and the state of other network entities.
-In other situations, the adversary may behave honestly for a while to gain confidence and then attack later.
-Hence an adversary's behavior is often dynamic, where they rapidly switch to different modes rendering different behavior under various situations known as On-Off attacks~\cite{caminha2018smart}.
-In such cases, the regular trust management mechanisms either fail to react quickly or allow quick trust improvement when the adversary returns to good behavior.
+Nonetheless, this problem can be further exacerbated because the adversary's behavior may not always be consistent and it can vary under different circumstances (e.g., the adversaries magnitude of attack in a particular time slot, available power, energy constraints, or the state of other network entities).
+Therefore, the adversary may behave honestly for a while to gain trust and exploit the weaknesses in the trust management scheme so it can attack later~\cite{chae2014trust}.
+Thus, an adversary's behavior is often dynamic where they rapidly switch to different modes (On or Off) rendering different behavior under various situations which is known as {\em On-Off attacks}~\cite{caminha2018smart}.
+An On-Off attack tries to masquerade attacks as temporary unintentional noisy conditions~\cite{mendoza2015mitigating}.
+In such cases, regular trust management mechanisms either fail to react quickly or allow quick trust improvement when the adversary returns to good behavior.